What are Business Drivers?

 This process should be repeated for each line-item on each of the three financial statements.
 Once completed, take the list of drivers and determine which are the most important to focus on.
-These will be the ones that impact the most areas of the business and have the largest effect on results.
+These will be the ones that impact the main areas of the business and have the largest effect on results.

 Monitoring and improving business performance

 Once the most important business drivers have been identified (using the process above), it’s important to monitor the results of the business and make strategic decisions to improve performance in the future.

-Continuing with the example above, now that number of stores is a key business driver, it is important to track that metric, along with the size of each store, the number of salespeople per store, the volume and price of products per store, and finally the revenue.
+Continuing with the example above, now that number of stores has been identified as a key business driver, it is important to track that metric, along with the size of each store, the number of salespeople per store, the volume and price of products per store, and, finally, the revenue.